Raising a Teen that Confides in You

 I Love Raising a Teen Daughter

-I have been doing active listening with no judgement since she was a toddler.
+I have been doing active listening with no judgment since she was a toddler.
 I'm not perfect, so I can tell you that along the way, I've messed up, but I've found amazing joy in actively listening to my daughter and in her confiding in me with her heart and soul.

 She comes to me with her thoughts and feelings.
 She is not just my daughter, but also someone I genuinely enjoy spending time with.